 Leakage of gastric contents through staple lines is a drastic complication.
 It can be seen as early as the third post-op day or as late as the 8th post-op day.
 This will lead to an intraabdominal collection and peritonitis.

 The treatment option depends on the size of the leakage.
 Small leaks can be treated with an endoscope where they can be closed easily.

 Whereas large leakage will require surgical closure with buttressing suture line.
-Intra abdominal collection will require drainage either through an image-guided approach or through a surgical approach.
+The intra-abdominal collection will require drainage either through an image-guided approach or through a surgical approach.